Today's Trivia and What Happened on September 18

 September 18, 1895

 Daniel David Palmer treats Harvey Lillard for hearing loss by adjusting his spine.
 Palmer went on to develop chiropractic treatment and opened the first school of chiropractic two years later.
-He believed that disease was caused by poor nerve flow through the spine.
+Palmer claimed to have "received chiropractic from the other world" via a deceased physician named Dr. Jim Atkinson.
+He believed that the human body had natural healing power transmitted through the nervous system and that if any one organ was affected by an illness, it was merely not receiving its normal "nerve supply" which he dubbed a "spinal misalignment", or subluxation.

 Thumbs Up